rylanharwood2/Adrift/README.md

 I found a bug in the forcefield logic and decided to just finally fix the damage logic for all of my entities.
 There are still some
 kinks, I need to figure out how to have the capos collision damage work properly but it works correctly for the suicunes.

-*Collision System*
+*Collision Damage System*
-I fully revamped the collision system, its a work in progress but the new system has enemies detect the player and call its adjust_health()
+I fully revamped the on-contact damage system, its a work in progress but the new system has enemies detect the player and call its adjust_health()
 method inheritied from the Creature class.
 This shift from the player detecting enemy collisions has smoothed some issues I was having with
 the player being overly complicated and the enemies kind of just walking towards it.
 Additionally, it meant that I had to directly go edit
 the enemies health values when creating the proxy mine which I felt a little weird about.
 Now the proxy mine can use a public facing setter.